Fred Dean: College career

-NFL career
+Professional career

 San Diego Chargers

-Dean was selected by the San Diego Chargers in the second round of the 1975 NFL Draft with the 33rd overall pick.
+Dean was selected by the San Diego Chargers in the second round of the 1975 NFL draft with the 33rd overall pick.
 Chargers coach Tommy Prothro initially projected him as a linebacker but eventually relented to Dean's wish to remain a lineman.
 As a rookie, he had seven sacks and registered his career-high of 93 tackles.
 He recorded 15 1/2 sacks in 1978.
 In 1979, the Chargers won the AFC West division while leading the AFC in fewest points allowed (246).
 Dean had nine sacks in 13 games and was named to the All-AFC team.

 The Chargers again won the AFC West in 1980, with Dean teaming with fellow 1975 Charger draftees Gary "Big Hands" Johnson and Louie Kelcher as the Chargers led the NFL in sacks (60).
 Dean had missed the first two games of the season after not reporting, but still finished the season with 10 1/2 sacks.
 He and Johnson were named first-team All-Pro, with Kelcher being named second-team All-Pro.
 The trio along with Leroy Jones formed a defensive front that was nicknamed the Bruise Brothers.